Causes of gender incongruence: Gynephilic trans men

-Psychological

-Psychiatrist and sexologist David Oliver Cauldwell argued in 1947 that transsexuality was caused by multiple factors.
-He believed that small boys tend to admire their mothers to such a degree that they end up wanting to be like them.
-However, he believed that boys would lose this desire as long as his parents set limits when raising him, or he had the right genetic predispositions or a normal sexuality.
-In 1966, Harry Benjamin considered the causes of transsexuality to be poorly understood, and argued that researchers were biased towards considering psychological causes over biological causes.
+Onset

 According to the DSM-5, gender dysphoria in those assigned male at birth tends to follow one of two broad trajectories: early-onset or late-onset.
 Early-onset gender dysphoria is behaviorally visible in childhood.
-Sometimes gender dysphoria will stop for a while in this group, and they will identify as gay or homosexual for a period of time, followed by recurrence of gender dysphoria.
+Sometimes, gender dysphoria may stop for a while in this group, and they may identify as gay or homosexual for a period of time, followed by recurrence of gender dysphoria.
 This group is usually androphilic in adulthood.
 Late-onset gender dysphoria does not include visible signs in early childhood, but some report having had wishes to be the opposite sex in childhood that they did not report to others.
 Trans women who experience late-onset gender dysphoria are more likely be attracted to women and may identify as lesbians or bisexual.
 It is common for people assigned male at birth who have late-onset gender dysphoria to experience sexual excitement from cross-dressing.
 In those assigned female at birth, early-onset gender dysphoria is the most common course.
 This group is usually sexually attracted to women.
 Trans men who experience late-onset gender dysphoria will usually be sexually attracted to men and may identify as gay.
+In general, onset of symptoms may begin at any time after an individual reaches the age of two or three.